Model-free inference on extreme dependence via waiting times: Simulation

 \section{Simulation}

 In this section, a simulation study is constructed to illustrate the method.
+We simulate from a MSV process and then perform inference using our waiting time-based procedure.
 The simulation is motivated by extreme weather events, where basic scientific knowledge allows informative choices.
 Data are simulated from a Gaussian max-stable velocity process with attribute distribution

 where $(r,\phi_1,\ldots,\phi_{k-1})$ is the polar parametrization of the velocity $v$.
 This corresponds to a Wishart distribution for $\Lambda$ with degrees of freedom $\nu$ and shape $\Psi$, an inverse Gaussian distribution for the magnitude of the velocity $r$ with parameters $m, a$, and wrapped Laplace distributions with parameter $q$ for the angles $(\phi_1,\ldots,\phi_{k-1})$ defining the direction of the velocity in $\bb{R}^k$.
 The storm lifetimes $\tau \sim \Exp(\delta)$ and the support points $\xi$ follow a homogeneous spatial Poisson process with rate $\beta d\xi$.
 The intensity measure in the specification of the process $u ~\propto~ u^{-2}$ is improper.
 For the simulation, we put $u \sim \mathrm{Pareto}(u_{\min},1)$, the conditional distribution of $u$ given $u> u_{\min}$.
-Hyperparameters for the simulation are shown in Table \ref{tab:hyperparameters}.
+Hyperparameters for the simulation, and their units, are shown in Table \ref{tab:hyperparameters}.